piravienfive/card-game/README.md

 - Install Java JDK 8+ and an IDE like ItelliJ.
 - Clone this repository using ssh or https.
 - Run Main.java

+## Future Improvements

+- I hope I can make my code a little bit neater in the future.
+- I know there are most likely to ways to refactor my code and make it a bit more succinct.
+- I want to make the game carry on when the deck is empty by creating a new deck and shuffling that, then dealing from there.